In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 Pruitt and his defenders point out that water quality in the Illinois River has, in fact, improved in recent years.

-The poultry industry says it has voluntarily removed more than 1 million tons of poultry litter in the watershed, even though the Oklahoma poultry lawsuit remains unresolved.
+The poultry industry says it has voluntarily removed more than 1 million tons of poultry litter from the watershed, even though the Oklahoma poultry lawsuit remains unresolved.

 Environmentalists, however, worry the water pollution improvements could be tenuous.

-New data from the Oklahoma Department of Agriculture, Food and Forestry show the amount of poultry litter applied in the Illinois River Watershed has doubled in the last three years.
+New data from the Oklahoma Department of Agriculture, Food and Forestry show the amount of poultry litter applied in the Illinois River Watershed has doubled in the past three years.

-Joe Wertz is a reporter with StateImpact Oklahoma
+Joe Wertz is a reporter with StateImpact Oklahoma; Tom Dreisbach is a producer with NPR's Embedded.